FruitGooseKSP/VSIndicator/README.md

   "Target Mode".
 Usually the game switches to "Surface Mode" as you are sub-orbital and slowing down but you can of course manually change it by clicking on the speed.

 -  Click the VSI toolbar button to bring up the menu.
-Here you can select the colour for ascending and for descending.
+Here you can select the colour for ascending, descending and safe velocity by moving the sliders.
 The colour options are Green (stock), Red, Orange, Yellow, Cyan, Blue, Magenta, Pink and White.

--  If the navball is set to Surface, if you click through the ascending colours, the navball will update and this can be used as a means of preview.
-Changing the colour will automatically save the selection.
+-  The last slider allows you to select which velocity is classed as the threshold for "safe", with ranges from 0 - 20 m/s in line with the stock navball velocity reading.

 -  If you're happy and no longer need to change the colour, you can disable the toolbar button by pressing Escape -> Settings -> (your difficulty setting): Options -> Vertikal Speed Indicator -> Press the "Disable Toolbar Button" button.